Jacob Stallings Preview, Player Props: Marlins vs. Dodgers

 Dodgers Pitching Rankings

-- The 8.5 strikeouts per nine innings compiled by the Dodgers pitching staff ranks 20th in the league.
+- The pitching staff for the Dodgers has a collective 8.4 K/9, which ranks 21st in MLB.

-- The Dodgers' 4.19 team ERA ranks 16th across all league pitching staffs.
+- The Dodgers' 4.25 team ERA ranks 16th among all league pitching staffs.

-- Dodgers pitchers combine to rank 14th in baseball in home runs surrendered (167 total, 1.2 per game).
+- Dodgers pitchers combine to rank 15th in baseball in home runs given up (170 total, 1.2 per game).

+- The Dodgers will send Pepiot (2-0) out for his second start of the season.

+- The right-hander last appeared on Thursday, Aug.
+31 against the Arizona Diamondbacks, when he tossed five scoreless innings while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.